 Acute pancreatitis is inflammation of the pancreas, usually accompanied by abdominal pain known as pancreatitis pain and elevations of serum pancreatic enzymes. acute pancreatitis may lead to chronic pancreatitis.

-In chronic pancreatitis, inflammation has resolved, but with resultant damage to the gland, is characterized by fibrosis, calcification and ductal inflammation.
-(1)(9)
+In chronic pancreatitis, inflammation has resolved, but with resultant damage to the gland, is characterized by fibrosis, calcification, and ductal inflammation.

 Causes of Acute Pancreatitis

-The most common causes of acute pancreatitis are gallstones, heavy alcohol use followed by viral, malignancy, metabolic, ischaemia, direct trauma, smoking and certain medications.
+The most common causes of acute pancreatitis are gallstones, heavy alcohol use followed by viral, malignancy, metabolic, ischemia, direct trauma, smoking, and certain medications.

-Recently, Avicii, Swedish musician, dj, remixer, died on 20 april 2018, at an age of 28, who had previously suffered from pancreatitis.
-Avicii’s excessive drinking was thought to be cause to his health condition and death.
-(7)
+Recently, Avicii, a Swedish musician, Dj, remixer, died on 20 April 2018, at an age of 28, who had previously suffered from pancreatitis.
+Avicii’s excessive drinking was thought to be caused to his health condition and death.